Your GP or asthma nurse will prescribe you treatment based on the latest clinical evidence and guidelines.

 - anything else going on, such as hay fever.

-It may be that with the right support in finding a good routine and improving your inhaler technique, as well as managing your usual asthma triggers, you’ll be able to control your asthma symptoms without needing to be prescribed higher doses.
+It may be that with the right support, a good routine, the right inhaler technique and avoiding your asthma triggers, you'll be able to control your asthma symptoms without needing to be prescribed higher doses.

 If you've been diagnosed with severe asthma, please visit our severe asthma section, which has lots of advice and information especially for you.